 I know that these aren’t necessarily going to hold true, but I want you to understand the mindset I’m using to approach my answer.

 Without further ado, the first card that I’ll never close is the Chase Freedom Unlimited®.
 If anything, this card has gotten better over the past year.
-It has no annual fee, earns 5% cash back on travel through the Chase travel portal, and 3% cash back on dining and 1.5% cash back on all other purchases.
+It has no annual fee, earns 5% cash back on travel booked through Chase Travel℠, and 3% cash back on dining at restaurants (including takeout and eligible delivery services) and 1.5% cash back on all other purchases.

 In my book, this is one of the most underrated cards out there.
 For starters, if you’re in the know, you know that the cash back earned on the Chase Freedom Unlimited® is credit as Ultimate Rewards.
 If you have an Ultimate Rewards card with an annual fee like the Chase Sapphire Preferred® Card or the Chase Sapphire Reserve®, you can transfer the Ultimate Rewards from the Chase Freedom Unlimited® to the other cards and access transfer partners.